tomorrow-one/transactional-outbox/README.md

 }
 ```

+#### Housekeeping

+Note that by default the `OutboxProcessor` will not delete processed messages from the outbox table.
+To address this, see the section [How to house keep your outbox table](#how-to-house-keep-your-outbox-table).

 ## Usage

 In a service that changes the database (inside a transaction), create and serialize the message/event that should